zzz-Ricky/Anki-Tools/README.md

 This is a repository to store small anki related scripts to automate tedious tasks
 ## Anki Word Type Updater

-This tool automatically fetches word types (parts of speech) for words in your Anki deck and updates the "Tags" field in each card using the Jisho API.
+This tool automatically fetches word types (verb, noun, etc) for words in your Japanese Anki deck and updates the "Tags" field in each card using the Jisho API.
 This might be useful if you also use Yomichan to Automate Card Creation and need to update old cards.

 ### Requirements
 - Python 3.x